gewenyu99/ga4gh-search-docs/content/docs/getting-started/consume-data.md

 The Search API supports query operation through SQL statements.

-The GA4GH Search API's SQL dialect has a famililar interface insipired by current major open source database platforms including Presto SQL, PostgreSQL, and MySQL, as well as BigQuery.
+The GA4GH Search API's SQL dialect has a familiar interface inspired by current major open source database platforms, including Presto SQL, PostgreSQL, MySQL, and BigQuery.
 If you have prior experience with these database platforms, you'll feel right at home with only minor adjustments.

 [Supported SQL functions](https://github.com/ga4gh-discovery/ga4gh-search/blob/develop/SEARCHSPEC.md#sql-functions)